-TPLO: The tibial plateau leveling osteotomy surgery has been around for about 20 years.
+TPLO: The Tibial Plateau Leveling Osteotomy surgery has been around for about 20 years.
 The idea behind it is to change the angle of the tibia so that the femur above it no longer slips backwards.
-The ACL is suppose to prevent this from happening but when it tears, the femur tends to slip backwards from the tibia and this causes pain and inflammation.
+The ACL is supposed to prevent this from happening but when it tears, the femur tends to slip backwards from the tibia and this causes pain and inflammation.
 This surgery has a very high success rate.
 The downside is cost.
 At our clinic, the total cost tends to be $4,500.

 CBLO: The Cora Based Leveling Osteotomy surgery is the newest way of repairing a torn ACL in the dog.
 It has the advantages of both the TPLO, by leveling the tibial plateau, and the TTA, by moving the patellar tendon forward.
-We belive that this surgery may one-day eclipse the popularity of the TPLO.
+We believe that this surgery may one day eclipse the popularity of the TPLO.
 At our clinic, the overall cost of this procedure is $4,800.

-TTA: The tibial tuberosity advancement has been around for over 10 years.
+TTA: The Tibial Tuberosity Advancement has been around for over 10 years.
 The idea behind this surgery is to move the patellar tendon forward so that the forces acting on the knee cancel out - the backwards slope of the tibia pushing the femur backwards is counteracted by the patellar tendon pulling the femur forwards.
 The tendon is moved forward by cutting the place it connects to on the tibia and pushing it forward.
 The cut is made in a non-weight bearing area of the bone, and so the recovery tends to be faster and less painful.
-There is currently a controversy among sugeons as to which surgery (TPLO or TTA) is better.
+There is currently a controversy among surgeons as to which surgery (TPLO or TTA) is better.
 We do not currently offer this surgery at our office, believing that the TPLO has given us better results.

 IsoLock CrCL: Another variant of this surgery is known as the tightrope technique.
 This technique has been around for about 5 years.
 The idea behind this surgery is to recreate the torn ligament with an artificial one.
 The material used is high-strength and is used extensively in human surgeries.
 It is resistant to stretching or breaking.
 The artificial ligament is passed from the femur to the tibia in a location that is isometric - meaning that it is under equal stress when the leg is flexed or extended.
 The reported complication rates and clinical outcomes are similar to the TPLO surgery.
 The benefit to this surgery is that no bones are cut, so the procedure is less invasive or painful.
 Also, it tends to be less expensive.
 The overall cost at our clinic is $2,500.